Aparna218/Project-2/README.md

 # Lithium

 ## Open to Intern Project Requirement
+This project is like internshala.
+In this project we are developing backend server.
+And students and colleges can create their accounts and students can apply for interships.
+In this project we are using nodejs server and express js framework , mongodb databasase and mongoose library, jsonweb token is used for authentication and authorisation.
+Above mention tech stack is used in this projects

 ### Key points
 - Create a group database `groupXDatabase`.
 You can clean the db you previously used and resue that.